vinctustech/energize/docs/docs/relationships.md

   // ...
 ```

 To create the relationships, first create a document, and then populate it's relationships.
-The URI should be that of the resource end-point, followed by the `id`, and then then name of the resource we are creating relationships for.
+The URI should be that of the resource end-point, followed by the `id`, and then the name of the resource we are creating relationships for.

 ```
 POST http://localhost:8080/books/1/authors HTTP/1.1